yaghoubNazaralian/Mult-SpAnalzer-/README.md

 # Mult-SpAnalzer-
-The code ıs desıgned for real time distinguishing and analyzer of multi-speaking people in different languages
+The code ıs desıgned for real time distinguishing, processing and analysis of conversation of multi-speaking people in different languages into output text .